 Having the opportunity to catch up with Mason has been such a gift.
 It’s a clear reminder of our mission to “affirm the gifts and challenge the potential of each student” and a challenge to keep the big picture, their life after Brook Hill in mind as we instruct, educate, and develop them.
 We are thrilled to see our alumni thriving, learning, and changing their corner of the world.

-A big thank you to Mason for taking the time to connect with us, we’re proud to call you a part of our Brook Hill family and can’t wait to see where these next few years take you and Caitlin!
+A big thank you to Mason for taking the time to connect with us, we’re proud to call you a part of our Brook Hill family and can’t wait to see where these next few years take you!